 In this hub, computer hardware parts explained, we are going to have a look at some of the hardware parts that make up a computer.

-A computer also known as a PC, is a very useful electronic devices that we use in modern world.
+A computer, also known as a PC, is a very useful electronic device that we use in the modern world.
 The term PC is an acronym for Personal Computer, a computer designed to be used by one person at a time.
 The first personal computer was invented by IBM back in 1981.